ranamagdi/Lane_detection_opencv/README.md

  2. Please write the input video path (you will find in Project_data folder 3 test videos with different levels of curves difficulties).
  3. Please wirte the output video path.

+# Samples from videos output:
+ You can find the test_video_ouput folder
+ ## Note :
+ In challenge_video.mp4 and harder_challenge_video.mp4 we tried to get output better than this but we cann't achived maybe we need to apply another techniques .